XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

 ### Allow Privilege Escalation

-Disabling privilege escalation for all Pods is critical for applications to to gain greater access to the Node than they need to.
+Disabling privilege escalation for all Pods is critical for applications to not gain greater access to the Node than they need to.
 This setting will probably never affect most applications.

 ### Dropped Capabilities